donno/warehouse51/torrent-docker/README.md

     - The easily idea is to have one service "seeder" and the reset are "leachers".
     - The future way would be to have each client pick a file to seed.
-- Figure out a way to monitor it.
-Currently using Flood is a nice way to see the torrent statue themselves.
+- seeder-ui
+  - The creation of the accounts in Flood for each leacher and seeder would be good to automate.
+  - Limitation is FLood needs access to the actual files for the download to work.
 - Set-up the system to run on its own network.

 Other things